Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

 This 5 oz bottle of Organic Monk Fruit Extract delivers 454 servings of a zero-calorie, 200x sweeter-than-sugar natural sweetener.
-USDA Certified Organic and free from erythritol, it supports keto and paleo diets with a clean, non-GMO, vegan formula that blends effortlessly into recipes without aftertaste or sugar spikes.
+USDA certified organic and non-GMO, it contains no fillers or erythritol, making it ideal for keto, paleo, vegan, and low-glycemic diets.
+Perfect for professionals seeking a guilt-free sugar substitute that blends effortlessly into recipes without any artificial aftertaste.

 | ASIN | B0BD8LPJKQ |